Ways to Raise Kind People

 I think about the time when I learned that one of my nieces who was under 4 years old at the time had already internalized a fear of the police.
 I wonder to myself, “how soon is too soon?”
 At what age does the perception of Black children shift from being seen as innocent babies to the false characterization of the monster; of the problem to be solved that is so commonly reflected in the ways they are treated in society?

 At times I worry that even as I resist it, I’ve been breathing in the air of the toxicity created by white supremacy for too long.
 I struggle with the thought of how much to tell them so that they have what they need to be aware and survive through this system, and how much to hold back so that I do not diminish their outlook and feelings of agency.
-I resolve to keep in mind that there may be expiration dates to the frameworks I currently hold, and that they might over time develop a new path that I might not get to due to my over exposure.
+I resolve to keep in mind that there may be expiration dates to the frameworks I currently hold and that they might over time develop a new path that I might struggle to understand due to my overexposure.
 These thoughts aren’t going away for me any time soon, and they just serve as one example of how it is impossible to talk about an experience in meaningful ways without acknowledging that people and groups are situated differently.

 In a broader context, I wonder about how to raise a person that is empathetic, attentive to others, who understands how the ways they are situated and resists both internalizing the self-hatred that the oppression of their marginalized identities is intended to foster, as well as resisting the internalized patterns and expectations of power that the privileging of their dominant identities is intended to foster, among other questions.

 Now, in no way is demeanor the thing that is going to solve all the structural concerns I have and answer my questions, but when I honestly shared some of these thoughts (fears really) with other social justice workers at a retreat, I was advised by one parent of color to focus on raising kind people.